treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 The PyCon sprints page also recommends this [in-person events handbook][] made by the OpenHatch folks.
 Take a look at it!
 And if you can, **ask questions of other project maintainers you admire who will also be sprinting**: how do they ensure newcomers feel appreciated, how do they help folks feel accomplished, what do they do to get their project and their minds ready?

+## Take note of the key events

+Put the events you'll be attending for the PyCon 2019 sprints in your calendar!

+The sprint pitches are the closing night just after the closing of the main conference.
+The Intro to Sprints tutorial usually starts just after that.
+And during the first day of sprints the next day, the sprint help desk will be available to help you get some extra help on day 1.

+Also remember the mentored sprints (if you've gone through the application process already) which are designed for underrepresented groups and are on Saturday during the talks.

 ## Ask others what they think of the sprints